 - In order to ensure the used cups are received by the paper mills in the best condition for recycling, they should be placed in segregated waste streams by the consumer once they are finished with.

 What is biodegradable?

 - A biodegradable product is one that is capable of being decomposed through the metabolism of microorganisms.
 What this essentially means for a biodegradable plastic; is that it’s eaten!
 This process leaves no trace of the product’s original existence – the carbon atoms within the plastic are broken apart; as organic molecules are created.
 These molecules can be processed by, and create, organic living things; generating a natural and sustainable lifecycle.

 What is compostable?

 - Commercially compostable products which will have been rigorously tested in order to meet the conditions as set out in EN-13432 and carry the ‘OK compost INDUSTRIAL’ conformity mark, will biodegrade by 90% within 6 months.
 At 12 weeks 90% of the product should pass through 2mm x 2mm mesh.
 This stage of testing evidences the disintegration of the packaging product.
 Finally, the toxicity and quality of the finished compost must not be adversely affected by the ‘compostable’ subject to safely ensure the future growth of organic life.

-- Our Edenware® cups are made using certified-compostable PLA-lined paperboard.
-This is a plant-based lining and offers a sustainable alternative to conventional PE lined cups and our use of water and vegetable-based inks allows you to create an environmentally friendly custom design.
-In order for our products to fulfil the lifecycle we intend for them – an infrastructure, as illustrated on the bottom of our Edenware® sustainability page is vital https://www.go-pakuk.com/sustainability/edenware.
+- In order for our commercially compostable products to fulfil the lifecycle we intend for them – an infrastructure, as illustrated on our Edenware page, is vital.
 Consumers using compostable packaging must be diligent in using a designated commercial food waste stream, while avoiding the disposal of non-compostable materials that will be rejected as contaminates.